davidstutz/superpixels-revisited/README.md

     cmake ..
     make

+**Note:** This repository currently includes the [VLFeat](https://github.com/vlfeat/vlfeat) library [10] for simplicity.
+However, VLFeat can also be installed using:

+    sudo apt-get install libvlfeat-dev libvlfeat0

+Then, the target `vlfeat` in `vlfeat_slic_cli/CMakeLists.txt` can be commented out.

 The executables will be created in `superpixels-revisited/bin` while the libraries will be written to `superpixels-revisited/lib`.

 **For building CIS/CS [5] you need to download the corresponding library first, see `lib_cis/README.md`.**